Entrepreneur, podcaster hosting women's wellness day

 BATON ROUGE - A women's wellness event is being hosted this Saturday, sponsored by a local entrepreneur and podcast host.

-Chisolou Isiadinso was recently featured on Love, 225, highlighting the way she is using her platform to elevate women across the capital area, and now she's doing it in a different way.
+Chisolu Isiadinso was recently featured on Love, 225, highlighting the way she is using her platform to elevate women across the capital area, and now she's doing it in a different way.

 Forever a Dreamher is hosting a Women's Wellness Day Saturday, Mar.
 11 from 10 a.m. - 2 p.m. at The Electric Depot on Government Street.
 The day will focus on the mind, body, and soul with wellness experts and vendors on the site.